kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Known failure modes include:

-- **No keys produced**: the claim's opaque configs do not yield any non-empty value from any declared `sharingAffinity` extractor on the slice; the device is filtered out for that claim.
+- **No keys produced**: the request's opaque configs do not yield any non-empty value from at least one applicable `sharingAffinity` extractor on the slice; the device is not a viable option for the request (Strict Gating outcome).
 - **CEL evaluation failure**: a CEL expression returns a non-string, references a missing field on the parsed opaque parameters, or exhausts the per-evaluation cost budget.
+ResourceSlice authoring
-The device is filtered out and an Event is emitted on the pod.
+  error: the device is not a viable option for the request, an Event is emitted on the pod, and the request stays Pending.
 The scheduler never silently establishes an empty lock.
 - **Unreconstructable affinity state**: the device has active allocations whose affinity cannot be reconstructed (legacy claims, extractors changed such that they no longer produce keys, or CEL failure during